 Certificate in Organic Horticulture

-A study programme endorsed by Garden Organic
+The study programme is endorsed by Garden Organic.

 Compulsory units are:

 - Principles which underpin sustainable horticulture practices

 - Planning an organic garden